 A colon cancer misdiagnosis can happen either when cancerous tissue is identified as normal tissue, or when normal tissue is thought to be cancerous.
 A failure to diagnose colorectal cancer properly can delay treatment or lead to nonessential surgery, often at significant expense and with unnecessary pain and suffering.
 A colon cancer misdiagnosis lawsuit can help patients and their families recover costs related to misdiagnosis.Was your colon cancer diagnosis delayed?
-Get a free consult from an experienced lawyer today
+Schedule a free consultation today

 Why File a Colon Cancer Misdiagnosis Lawsuit?

 Colorectal cancer is the third most common type of cancer for both men and women (not including skin cancers), and in 2019, there will be a projected 145,000 new colorectal cancer cases.
 For these individuals, detecting the cancer and starting treatment as soon as possible is imperative to have a fighting chance at long-term survival.